NYCPlanning/ud-digital-practice/README.md

 ## To-Do

+- Check scaling/responsive behavior for slides on phones/tablets
+  - for pages
+  - for slides (fix scroll problem)
+- Page anchors on slides for permalinks
 - Worth it to use `gatsby-remark-images` or would be better to use `gatsby-remark-copy-linked-files`.
 Styling the former is very time-consuming, advantage is images are auto-optimized...